Habeebamoo/intunel-backend/README.md

 1. A client sends a notification request to the API.
 2. The API validates the request.
-3. The notification is published to a Redis Stream.
+3. If the notification is immediate, it is published to a Redis Stream.
+4. If the notification is scheduled, it is saved to PostgreSQL with a UTC timestamp.
-4. A separate worker service continuously reads new messages using a Redis Consumer Group.
+5. A separate worker service continuously reads new messages using a Redis Consumer Group.
-5. Each message is processed in its own goroutine.
+6. Each message is processed in its own goroutine.
-6. A semaphore limits the number of concurrently running goroutines to 10.
+7. A semaphore limits the number of concurrently running goroutines to 10.
-7. The notification is sent through the Resend Email API.
+8. The notification is sent through the Resend Email API.
-8. Once processing succeeds, the message is acknowledged (`XACK`) to remove it from the Pending Entries List.
+9. Once processing succeeds, the message is acknowledged (`XACK`) to remove it from the Pending Entries List.
+10. A Scheduler goroutine wakes every 60 seconds, queries PostgreSQL for due notifications, publishes them to the Redis Stream, and marks them as queued.

 ---